Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 There Are Many Factors to Consider

 Like any other horse purchase, there is a lot to consider.
 The main things I look for in a pony ride pony are sold medium size, good ground manners, and good to tack up and lead a kid around on.
-I emphasize to just lead a kid around on because it almost seems the more refined trained ponies are, the less suited to pony rides because they are too sensitive.
+I emphasize just leading a kid around because it almost seems the more finely trained ponies are, the less suited to pony rides because they are too sensitive.
 I only have one lesson pony that also does pony rides, and she is on the "B" team, meaning she doesn't go anywhere new or where we know there is a good possibility of huge crowds because she just won't tolerate it.

 Beware of a company that does pony-rides selling on their ponies.
 I'm sure some of the time this isn't the case, but it seems that when you get good ones you hold onto them.
 So, if a pony-ride business has a pony for sale, it probably wasn't a member of their "A" team.
 It's always worth a look but just keep that in the back of your mind.

 Also, remember when you go and look at ponies for sale, ask if there will be a kid there so you can see how the pony does.
-Now, if they do have a kid to take a pony ride on the pony, keep in mind if you are looking for a pony to use your business it will have to do a lot more than one ride a day!
+Now, if they do have a kid to take a pony ride on the pony, keep in mind if you are looking for a pony to use for your business it will have to do a lot more than one ride a day!
 Just keep this in mind as you are watching!
-There is a big difference in rides all day and one ride for 10 minutes!
+There is a big difference between rides all day and one ride for 10 minutes!

 I'm lucky enough that I have learned what qualities to look for now.
 I'd say my main advice is don't rush into anything.
 Look at as many as you can and compare and contrast.
 Ground manners can be improved on and so can some small vices, but if they don't have the right personality for it, they won't be able to handle it.
 It's all in the personality.